demoncodemonkey/LittleHelpers/README.md

 LittleHelpers
 =============

-Utility classes to make your life easier
+Utility classes to make your life easier!

+These helpers and extension methods were built using C# in .NET4.5 on VS2012.